microsoft/code-with-engineering-playbook/automated-testing/shadow-testing/readme.md

 With this Shadow Testing approach we're leveraging real customer behavior in V-Next environment with sampling real traffic and mitigating the risks which users may face on production.
 At the same time we're testing V-Next environment infrastructure for scaling with real sampled traffic.
 V-Next should scale with the same way V-Current does.
 We're testing actual behavior of the product and this cause zero impact to production to test new features since traffic is replicated to V-next environment.

-There're some similarities with [Dark Launching](https://martinfowler.com/bliki/DarkLaunching.html), Dark Launching propose to integrate new feature into production release code and users are not able to see this feature, on the backend you can test your feature and improve the performance until it's acceptable.
-Also [Feature Toggle](https://martinfowler.com/bliki/FeatureToggle.html) approach is providing you an ability to enable/disable your new feature on the production on UI level, with this approach your new feature will be visible to users and you can collect feedback.
-Using Dark Launching with Feature Toggle approach can be very useful for introducing a new feature.
+There're some similarities with [Dark Launching](https://martinfowler.com/bliki/DarkLaunching.html), Dark Launching proposes to integrate new feature into production code, but users can't use the feature.
+On the backend you can test your feature and improve the performance until it's acceptable.
+It is also similar to [Feature Toggles](https://martinfowler.com/bliki/FeatureToggle.html) which provides you with an ability to enable/disable your new feature in production on a UI level.
+With this approach your new feature will be visible to users and you can collect feedback.
+Using Dark Launching with Feature Toggles can be very useful for introducing a new feature.

 ## Applicable to